 Located in the chest just above the heart, the fourth chakra maintains our ability to love.
 Joy, inner peace, kindness, compassion, and security are all integral to heart chakra flow.
 If you are experiencing adrenal fatigue or feeling emotionally drained, fourth chakra–boosting greens will naturally restore your vitality and energy levels.
 Broccoli, kale, lettuce, sprouts, tofu, brown rice, and lentils all fit the bill.
 For a healthy heart, love your veggies.

 The fifth throat chakra, located in the throat, is responsible for communication.
 Traditionally, Native Americans often wore turquoise jewelry around the neck to correspond with the chakra's azure vibration.
 The throat chakra is said to control psychic consciousness.
-Your ability to hone in on gut feelings, listen to your guides, as well as effectively communicate with others is linked to fifth chakra energy flow.
+Your ability to hone in on gut feelings, listen to your guides, as well as effectively communicate with others is linked to the fifth chakra energy flow.
 Fifth chakra foods such as blueberries, blackberries, kelp, dragon fruit, wheatgrass, ginseng, and mushroom are excellent choices when dealing with anxiety.

 Finally, the seventh crown chakra is located at the very top of the head.
 Responsible for consciousness, spiritual awakening, and inner wisdom, it represents our ability to be fully present and aware, seeking enlightenment.
 The chakra is stimulated by meditation and prayer.
 It is not associated with any type of food.
 In fact, it's often suggested that fasting or juicing can stimulate the flow of the crown chakra.
 Quieting the body quiets the mind.
 Drink plenty of water, and practice daily meditation to fully integrate your spiritual, emotional, and physical health.